paulklemm/snrgo/Readme.md

 to_go(c("ENSMUSG00000064370", "ENSMUSG00000065947"), 'mmusculus_gene_ensembl')
 ```

+## Remarks on File Buffering of `get_go_summary`

+The `get_go_summary` function takes some minutes to complete as it downloads the GO terms for all genes.
+Therefore the result of these queries are stored locally to make future queries faster by reading the results from disk.

+Therefore the first time the command is called it will take some time to install.
+The intermediate files are stored in the package installation folder, e.g. `/usr/local/lib/opencpu/site-library/sonaRGO/ensembl`.

 ## GO Term Ids

 The Biomart IDs for GO terms are in parts obscure.
 Here a translation.